 Once you train in Archaeology, you will be able to see dig sites on your World Map.
 They look like little shovels.
 There are always 4 dig sites per continent (only 3 for the Broken Isle), and it won't change on logout, server restart, or anything.
 You have to dig one out to get a new dig site.

-The number of zones and continents you can find dig sites depends on your Archaeology skill and your character level.
-A level 50 player will be able to see 16 dig sites, 4 each continent (if his Archaeology skill is high enough).
+The number of zones and continents you can find dig sites depends on your Archaeology skill and character level.
+A level 50 player will see 16 dig sites, 4 each continent (if his Archaeology skill is high enough).

 So how does this work in action?